 - significantly more young people think their school cares about their exams than about their happiness.

 - 70% of teachers want the education system rebalanced to focus more on student wellbeing.

 - 82% of teachers think the focus on exams has become disproportionate to the overall wellbeing of their students.

 We are calling for a change in government policy to ensure that schools have the resources and recognition they need to prioritise wellbeing and mental health.

 The Wise Up campaign so far

-- Delivered our open letter with 10,000 signatures to the Prime Minister.
+- Delivered an open letter with 10,000 signatures to the Prime Minister.

 - Launched our Wise Up report in parliament, where more than 40 MPs and Lords turned up to show their support.